erkkah/timogr/README.md

 ## Some details and pointers

 ### Input
-Since most Android devices are not used with physical keyboards, there is currently no keyboard support.
-The "buttons" reported by `tigrMouse` is the number of detected touch points, the position is always of the last triggered touch point.
-So, currently - there is no real multitouch support.
+* Since most Android devices are not used with physical keyboards, there is currently no keyboard support.
+* The "buttons" reported by `tigrMouse` is the number of detected touch points, the position is always of the last triggered touch point.
+* Use `tigrTouch` to process multi-touch input.

 ### Threads and extending the Android side
 The `tigrMain` entry point runs on a rendering thread separate from the Activity main thread.
 If you need to do more Android specifics, check out the Activity implementation in `tigractivity.cpp`.